Hi30MC/origami/README.md

 |    Rofor    |   Lono   |
 |   Serket    |   Iaso   |

-Sacrifice: There is no glyph of Sacrifice.
+There is no glyph of Sacrifice.
 There are only five glyphs.
 <details><summary></summary> Sacrifice the souls of your loved ones for the guise of immortality.
-666 souls or 6 mors required. </details>
+Minimum 666 souls or 6 mors required. </details>

 # Flemming's Wheel